 While the steam engine is not solely responsible for economic modernity, without the steam engine most of the other technological breakthroughs of the past two centuries would not have been possible.
 Jeffrey D. Sachs

 Steam engines needed energy, and Britain, Sachs notes, had coal reserves and a coal industry.
-Manufacturers adopted steam power, and the new technology unleashed a wave of innovation.
+Manufacturers adopted steam power, and Britain enjoyed a wave of innovation unleashed by the new technology.
 Britain and the United States led the global economic boom and, Sachs shows, English became the global language of politics, finance and science.

-Sachs finds the speed of digital advances alarming.
-He expresses hope that technology might end poverty and income inequality, but he finds instead that the Digital Age has worsened both.
+Sachs finds the speed of digital advances terrifying.
+He expresses hopes that technology might end poverty and income inequality, but he finds instead that the Digital Age has worsened both.